The Coming Collapse of China: Reception

+Peter Thal Larsen writes in Reuters that the book "is now mostly referred to as a reminder of the dangers of making overly specific forecasts about the country’s future.

 Updates

 In 2010, Chang wrote in The Christian Science Monitor that "China could fail soon" and predicted an economic crash.
-In an article, "The Coming Collapse of China: 2012 Edition," published by the Foreign Policy magazine website, Gordon G. Chang admitted that his prediction was wrong but arguing that he was off only by one year: "Instead of 2011, the mighty communist party of China will fall in 2012.
+In an article, "The Coming Collapse of China: 2012 Edition," published by the Foreign Policy, Gordon G. Chang admitted that his prediction was wrong but arguing that he was off only by one year: "Instead of 2011, the mighty communist party of China will fall in 2012.
 Bet on it."
 On May 21, 2016, The National Interest published another article by Chang, "China's Coming Revolution."
 In it, he argued that the ruling class in China is divided and that it cannot deal with its economic problems.
-Chang claimed that would lead to a revolution, which would overthrow the Communist Party.
+Chang claimed that would lead to a revolution, which would overthrow the CCP.
 He did not give the exact year that those events would take place.